The Recess Queen Activities

 The Recess Queen Activities: Opinion Writing

 On the final day with the book, students work on writing an opinion piece.
+Writing opinions on a shared experience like this reading is a great way to support students.

 The Recess Queen Activities: Print and Teach Lesson Plans

+We have included resources that are not only supportive in kindergarten, they work beautifully in first grade classrooms as well.
 These Recess Queen print and teach activities can be found here:

 If you would like to see more student examples with The Recess Queen, hop on over to Deanna Jump’s blog: